What is Public Service Loan Forgiveness?

 Step 3: Follow up with your servicer

 After the form is complete, make a copy and keep for your records.
 Then submit the completed and signed form to the address on the form, or if no address is listed, then to your servicer.
 Be sure to follow up.
 It is likely that the organization servicing your loan will change.
-Each year, you should resubmit the Employment Certification for Public Service Loan Forgiveness form so that you can keep track of your qualifying payments and make sure you stay on the road toward loan forgiveness.
+Each year, you should resubmit the Employment Certification Form for Public Service Loan Forgiveness form so that you can keep track of your qualifying payments and make sure you stay on the road toward loan forgiveness.